 Once you create the campaign, you’ll be taken to the Campaign Details page where you can see a preview of how your campaign information and rewards will be presented to creators and viewers before, during and after the campaign.

 Next, you will set up Drops that will be distributed to viewers during the campaign.
-You can add up to five Drops, which can be distributed during continuous or concurrent time frames during the campaign.
+You can add up to seven Drops, which can be distributed during continuous or concurrent time frames during the campaign.
 There are two types of Drops:

 - Time-Based Drops: Viewers can earn the rewards within the Drop if they watch streams with Drops enabled during the Drop time period.